tplobo/restore-spaces/README.md

 6. Run the commands a few times to check whether the `space_pause` and `screen_pause` settings comply with your mac.
-They might need to be increased if the console issues:
+They might need to be increased if the console prints:
    ```
    ... attempt to index a nil value (local 'child')
     stack traceback: